A Spectrum of Engagement: Programs at the Smithsonian National Museum of Natural History

 Second Saturday Arts & Science Programs

-A free, monthly drop-in program in the Sant Ocean Hall, designed to deepen understanding of the ocean's vital role through hands-on art activities, live performances, and sustainable seafood demonstrations.
+Coordinated and executed the monthly, free, drop-in Second Saturday Arts & Science series in the Sant Ocean Hall.
+This high-engagement series deepens public understanding of the ocean's vital role through hands-on art activities, live performances, and sustainable seafood demonstrations.

 Increased Ocean Literacy